arcticlimer/blog/notes/NixOS/gpu_passthrough.md

   See [Looking Glass' documentation](https://looking-glass.io/docs/stable/install/#determining-memory) in order to calculate how much memory you should give to Looking Glass (although 32M should handle most of the cases).

-#### Windows Box Setup
+#### Guest Setup
 Inside your Windows box, you will need to:
 - [Add IVSHMEM support](#ivshmem-support).
 - [Download and install `Looking Glass (host)`](https://looking-glass.io/downloads).

+> Note: The version of both your Looking Glass client and host applications must match.

 # Conclusion
 While tinkering with and learning more about `VFIO` and `QEMU`/`libvirt`, I've managed to find an interesting virtual machine workflow:
-- Audio: Scream + Bridged Network
+- Audio: Scream + Bridged Network.
-- Video: I'm use both the native GPU output and Looking Glass, depending on what I'm doing.
+- Video: I'm using both the native GPU's output and Looking Glass, depending on what I'm doing.
 - Inputs: I'm using both my keyboard and mouse as `evdev` inputs, so I can swap between the bare metal and the virtual machine.
 I'm also using KMonad's output device as my keyboard device.

-The experience has been much greater than dual boot, since I can use both the OSses at the same time and don't need to waste time waiting for system reboots.
+The experience has been much greater than dual boot, since I can just open Looking Glass and use Windows as if it were just another workspace in my window manager.
+Now I can use both the OSses at the same time and don't need to waste time waiting for system reboots.

 I hope this post to be useful for whoever want to try a **virtual machine + GPU passthrough** workflow, be it another reader or myself trying to setup it again